A Young Tiger Playing with its Mother 1830

 Delacroix's painting of the Massacre at Chios (also called Massacre at Scio, French: Scènes des massacres de Scio), shows sick, dying Greek civilians about to be slaughtered by the Turks.
 One of several paintings he made of this contemporary event, it expresses sympathy for the Greek cause in their war of independence against the Turks, a popular sentiment at the time for the French people.
 Delacroix was quickly recognized as a leading painter in the new Romantic style, and the picture was bought by the state.
 His depiction of suffering was controversial however, as there was no glorious event taking place, no patriots raising their swords in valour as in David's Oath of the Horatii, only a disaster.
 Many critics deplored the painting's despairing tone; the artist Antoine-Jean Gros called it "a massacre of art".
 The pathos in the depiction of an infant clutching its dead mother's breast had an especially powerful effect, although this detail was condemned as unfit for art by Delacroix's critics.
 A viewing of the paintings of John Constable prompted Delacroix to make extensive, freely painted changes to the sky and distant landscape.

-Delacroix produced a second painting (Greece on the Ruins of Missolonghi) in support of the Greeks in their war for independence, this time referring to the capture of Missolonghi by Turkish forces in 1825.
+Delacroix produced a second painting ([painting:149698:title]) in support of the Greeks in their war for independence, this time referring to the capture of Missolonghi by Turkish forces in 1825.
 With a restraint of palette appropriate to the allegory, Greece Expiring on the Ruins of Missolonghi displays a woman in Greek costume with her breast bared, arms half-raised in an imploring gesture before the horrible scene: the suicide of the Greeks, who chose to kill themselves and destroy their city rather than surrender to the Turks.
 A hand is seen at the bottom, the body having being crushed by rubble.
 The whole picture serves as a monument to the people of Missolonghi and to the idea of freedom against tyrannical rule.
 This event interested Delacroix not only for his sympathies with the Greeks, but also because the poet Byron, whom Delacroix greatly admired, had died there.

 Romanticism